GIONAScm2/TrophyUtil/README.md

 # TrophyUtil

-TrophyUtil is a versatile utility library designed for parsing, modelling, and manipulating core [PSNProfiles](https://psnprofiles.com/) (PSNP) entities like trophies, games, and game series.
+TrophyUtil is a specialized utility library designed for parsing, modelling, and manipulating core [PSNProfiles](https://psnprofiles.com/) (PSNP) entities like trophies, games, and game series.

 ## Features